 For 100V-120V operation, install 2 AMP fuse.
 For 220V-240V operation, install 1 AMP fuse.
+Initial AED 1024 shipments are not voltage selectable and operate on 120 V. only.

 Figure 3.2 Connection of Daisy Chained Monitors

 With the correct power applied to the AED 512/767 terminal and monitor, push the power switch on the left, rear surface of the terminal (per Figure 3.1) to ON (UP position)and also switch ON the monitor power (switch is located in rear).
 Within a second or two, an audible chirp sound will be heard indicating the terminal self-test diagnostics have been successfully completed.